SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

         from a :term:`Product`.
       - :ref:`heatpump-control`, :ref:`battery`, :ref:`battery-system`
     * - FlexMgmt
-      - :term:`Functional Profile` for Energy Management Systems (EMS) that feature a bidirectional communication interface with a flexibility manager (e.g., utility company / grid operator).
-The interface allows both the retrieval of current data and the targeted control of power at the grid connection point via defined data points.
+      - :term:`Functional Profile` for Energy Management Systems (term:`EMS`)that expose an interface towards the power grid operator (:term:DSO) to control or specify limits on power consumption from the power grid and limits for energy feed-in to the power grid.
       - :ref:`SGCP`
     * - Frequency
       - Defines a single :term:`Data Point` to measure AC frequency.